dvbrennanjv/PUB-Unity-WebApp-GoogleCloud/README.md

 For production environments, you could extend this with canary or blue-green deployment strategies.

 ### Step 12: Intro to Cloud Armor
-Finally, you can strengthen security by adding Cloud Armor.
+Finally, we can strengthen our security by adding Cloud Armor.
 Create a `google_compute_security_policy` and attach it to your backend service.
 Then create one or more `google_compute_security_policy_rule` blocks for specific protections.

-Example: a throttling policy to limit requests per IP or rate-limit heavy asset downloads.
+I'm going to use a throttling policy to limit requests per IP or rate-limit heavy asset downloads.
 Cloud Armor can also enforce geo restrictions or apply Google’s preconfigured OWASP rulesets for web protection.

 ---